Yagich/dicebag-godot/README.md

 Inspired by this excellent blog post: https://www.redblobgames.com/articles/probability/damage-rolls.html

 ## Installation
-You can add Dicebag to your own projects by using the built-in Asset Library.
+You can add Dicebag to your own projects using the built-in [Asset Library](https://docs.godotengine.org/en/latest/community/asset_library/using_assetlib.html#in-the-editor).
-Once it is added to your project, you need to add an instance of Dicebag to your script, before the `_ready()` function:
+Once it is added to your project, you need to add an instance of Dicebag to the script you wish to use it in, before the `_ready()` function:
 ```
 onready var dicebag = Dicebag.new()

+func _ready():
+...
 ```
 Then you can use Dicebag functions, for example:
 ```